How Much Does a Plumber Cost in the UK? (2026 Price Guide)

 Wondering about typical plumber cost UK figures before booking?
 This guide explains hourly rates, fixed prices, emergency callout fees and practical ways to hire with confidence in 2026.

-Written by James — Helping homeowners find trusted local tradespeople across Kent and London.
+Written by James — Helping homeowners find trusted local tradespeople across Kent.

 Quick answer: average plumber cost UK in 2026